Broad Street Station (Philadelphia): Demise

-In the 1920s and '30s the Pennsylvania Railroad built two new stations: 30th Street Station, which is now the main intercity hub for Philadelphia rail travel, and Suburban Station, a stub line from 30th Street Station to a tunnel ending northwest of City Hall, just north of Broad Street Station.
-(Around 1984 this line was extended east as part of the Center City Commuter Connection tunnel.)
-30th Street Station was a through railway station that did not require intercity trains to turn around to exit the station (but a loop track was proposed just south of the station to allow the through east–west trains to come close to the center of the business district), while Suburban Station took over the electric commuter trains.
-In July 1947 Broad St scheduled 55 weekday departures: 9 to the south, 8 that would head west from Zoo, and 38 that would turn east from Zoo (14 of which would cross the Delair bridge).
+In the 1920s and 1930s the Pennsylvania Railroad built two new stations: 30th Street Station, which is now the main intercity hub for Philadelphia rail travel, and Suburban Station, which is now the main community regional rail hub for Philadelphia.
+The line from the former to the latter was originally a PRR stub line from 30th Street Station to a tunnel ending northwest of City Hall, just north of Broad Street Station.
+(In 1984, it would be extended eastward as part of the Center City Commuter Connection tunnel tying the PRR rail network with the Reading Railroad.)

+In July 1947, Broad Street Station had scheduled 55 weekday departures: nine to the south, eight that would head west from Zoo, and 38 that would turn east from Zoo, 14 of which would cross the Delair bridge.

-Broad Street ultimately suffered the fate of many of Furness's institutional buildings, as it was closed in 1952 and razed in 1953.
+Broad Street ultimately suffered the fate of many of Furness's institutional buildings: it was closed in 1952 and razed in 1953.
 The last departure of a scheduled train was train 431 to Washington at 0110 on 27 April 1952; the last train was the farewell special that evening.

 The land once occupied by the station and its access tracks is now the commercial heart of the city, known as Penn Center, including buildings such as the 54-story Mellon Bank Center.
 Today all that remains of the building is a historic marker on 15th Street commemorating the site.

-A bas-relief mural by Karl Bitter, The Spirit of Transportation, located in the northwest corner of the main waiting area at 30th Street Station, was originally located in Broad Street Station.
+A bas-relief mural by Karl Bitter, The Spirit of Transportation, was moved from Broad Street Station to the northwest corner of the main waiting area at 30th Street Station.